alx-sch/42_libft/README.md

 A custom implementation of key standard C library functions.
 This library serves as a foundation for subsequent projects by providing a collection of essential functions commonly used in C programming.

+All functions have been tested and successfully passed `francinette --strict` (refer to: https://github.com/xicodomingues/francinette).

 ## Features